AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/plan-a-scenario/faq.md

 ### Answer

-Common scenarios are run at intervals according to the schedule you specify (for example, every hour, every 5 minutes, once a month, and the like).
+Scenarios can run at intervals according to the schedule you specify, such as every hour or every 5 minutes.
 There are special triggers, called instant triggers (webhooks), that can start your scenario immediately after they receive data from a given service.
-Instant triggers can be extremely useful.
-We recommend to use them whenever possible.
-They help to reduce the number of operations.
-Received data is processed immediately without waiting for the next scheduled run.
-For example, the [!DNL Google Sheets] module [!UICONTROL Watch Changes] starts a scenario immediately after a cell is updated.
+Fusion processes the received data immediately, without waiting for the next scheduled run.

+For more information on the difference between polled and instant triggers, see [Trigger modules](/help/workfront-fusion/get-started-with-fusion/understand-fusion/module-overview.md#trigger-modules) in the article Module overview.

+## What is an operation?

+### Answer

+An operation is any task performed by a module.
+An operation occurs, for example, every time a trigger runs and every time an action performs a task.

+Some Fusion plans are based on the number of operations your organization uses.

+For more information on operations, see [Operations](/help/workfront-fusion/set-up-and-manage-workfront-fusion/licensing-operations-overview/operations-in-workfront-fusion.md).

+## What is data transfer?

+### Answer

+Data transfer refers to the amount of data transferred through your scenario.
+For example,  a scenario that retrieves a 100KB image from Workfront, then uploads the image to a document storage provider.
+The amount of data used in this scenario is 200KB.

 ## What are aggregators?